How to Make Simple Farmhouse 2×4 Bench with Plans

 It could also be stained, or sealed with a clear coat finish.

 While there were quite a few steps, to complete this simple 2×4 bench, if you follow the plans it’s really quite simple to build.
-We were thrilled with the results.

-Have you every tried a project like this?
 If so, we would love to hear about it.
 Drop us a comment below.

 You can learn more about us here.

-Simple 2x4 Bench with Plans
+Pinterest Image, Simple Farmhouse style 2x4 Bench

 Be sure to follow us on Pinterest for even more home decor and DIY ideas.

-You can also find our video tutorials on our YouTube channel.
+You will also find our video tutorials on our YouTube channel.

 Leave a Reply